satyajitroy0608/Diabetes-Prediction/README.md

 1. Random Forest Classifier
 2. XGBoost Classifier with Hyperparameter Optimization using RandomizedSearchCV

-XGBoost algorithm with Hyperparameter Optimization using RandomizedSearchCV performs better than Random Forest Classifier.
+XGBoost Classifier with Hyperparameter Optimization using RandomizedSearchCV performs better than Random Forest Classifier.